P-Y74/holbertonschool-shell/permissions/README.md

 # Shell, Permissions
-This project is about understand and ho to use permissions.
+This project is about understand and how to use permissions.

 ## Content